Can Lack of Sleep Cause Headaches? Solutions in Bloomington, IL

 How long your sleep-deprived headache will last depends on the type of headache that is affecting you.
 For example, cluster headaches typically last between 20 minutes and three hours, while wake-up migraines can affect you for 4 to 8 hours.
 While hypnic headaches are quite rare, they can last anywhere from 15 minutes to 4 hours.

-If your headache lasts for a while after you wake up, it can have significant effects on your daily life.
+A headache that persists after waking can have a significant impact on your daily life.
 It’s essential to address sleep-related headaches promptly to minimize their impact and improve your quality of life.
 By working with a healthcare professional, you can explore various treatment options, which include medications, lifestyle modifications, and therapies to manage headache symptoms.

 There are various ways to address sleep headache symptoms, such as: